-Besides the tactical Original Navy SEALs 3000 Blackout (Ref.
-A.3001.BO) that was presented at the Baselworld 2012, the Swiss-based watchmaker has also recently added another, approximately ten times more expensive black-on-black model.
-Essentially completing their extensive product range of ruggedized, military-styled timekeepers that surprisingly look equally good with bulletproof vests and good old blue jeans, the new watch is called Luminox Valjoux Field Chronograph 1860 Blackout (Ref.
-A.1861.BO).
-Being essentially the same Field automatic chronograph model with a new, more impressive in its stealthy, kill-em-all-style color scheme, it offers the same winning formula of classic exterior design and a great self-winding movement that is as reliable as a well-cared Glock.
+The Valjoux Field Chronograph 1860 Blackout (Ref.
+A.1861.BO) essentially completes Luminox’s extensive product range of ruggedized, military-styled timekeepers.
+Being essentially the same Field automatic chronograph with a new, more impressive in its stealthy, kill-em-all-style color scheme, it offers the same winning formula of classic exterior design and a great self-winding movement that is as reliable as a well-oiled Glock.

 Although the dial is monochromatic, the 1860 Blackout can be easily read in total darkness thanks to the usual set of LLT micro-tubes.
 Filled with radioactive, but harmless tritium gas, the tubes emit a bright glow for a guaranteed period of 25 years.

 Regrettably, only the 12 hour-markers, as well as the hour and minute hands are equipped with the glowing tubes.
-If you plan to use the chronograph in the dark or simply want to check whether the watch is actually ticking, you will either have to use a flashlight or find some other time measuring device that has a normal or a night goggles-friendly backlighting.
+If you plan to use the chronograph in the dark or simply want to check whether the watch is actually ticking, you will either have to use a flashlight or find some other time-measuring device that has a normal or night goggles-friendly backlighting.

 Price: $2400 (MSRP)